Long Recruitment Processes and 4 ways to Shorten Them

 3. Hire a contractor

-With a turnaround of sometimes as little as 24 hours, we are able to dig into our pool of highly qualified professionals who are available immediately.
+With a turnaround of sometimes as little as 24 hours, we are able to dig into our pool of highly qualified temporary professionals who are available immediately.

-4. Invest in Quality Software
+4. Invest in quality software

-There many different applicant tracking systems available, but below are the features most ATS have that can help you shorten your recruitment process:
+There are many different applicant tracking systems available, but below are the features most ATS have that can help you shorten your recruitment process:

-- Career Page Hosting
+- Career page hosting